Watermelon is one of the best parts of summer. Join me in a super easy to make watermelon ricky that deserves to be called a mocktail.

 - Add the water melon to a blender and blend well.
 If you have a high speed blender it will take about 1 minute, but if you have a less powerful one it could take 3 to 4 minutes.

-- Strain through a fine mesh strainer into a bowel with a pour spout.
+- Strain through a fine mesh strainer into a bowl with a pour spout.
 Pour into a serving pitcher.